Positive in Paris with CAST

 CAST CEO Vincent Delaroche and CTO Pierantonio Azzalini of Europe’s biggest shipbuilder, Fincantieri, were happy to offer their honest takes on the business landscape and the usefulness of software scanning.

-While the day turned to evening and the water on offer turned to wine, “Rouge ou blanc, monsieur?”, media relationships were forged which will last after the event ended.
+While the day turned to evening in Paris and the water on offer turned to wine, “Rouge ou blanc, monsieur?”, media relationships were forged which will last after the event ended.
 These new relationships bore strong coverage in the days and week after, particularly positive pieces being published in diginomica and Verdict.

 Three learnings to share